BeniD82/Tandy-35pin-1MB-SIMM/README.md

 *   Revision 3 (current)
     + Added Jumper JP1 to allow pin #5 to be disconnected from GND if needed (to support DRAM that uses pin #5 for diagnostic mode)
 *   Revision 2
-    + Tweaked IC leg pitch on footprints that were not properly alignedt
+    + Tweaked IC leg pitch on footprints that were not properly aligned
 *   Revision 1
     + Initial release (files not provided)